runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 ## Kenford

 This city straddles the river between Vindel and Grandel, and benefits from trade both up and down river.
-It was founded by a renowned Mage-general of the Uon-'daal war, and is currently ruled by his son.

 In addition to being a notable trade center (comparable to Eaosport, but not quite at large as Bridgeport or Haven), the city is also a respectable hub of magic.
 It hosts a guild of mages, not beholden to the Elyos empire (unlike the AoM&MA).

+Prior to the Uon War, Kenford was a small port city between Vindel and Grandel, of little renown.
+Afther the Free Cities split from the Elyos Republic in the aftermath of the war, it came under the leadership of a renowned
+Mage-general, who founded the Kenford Mages Guild, significantly increasing the cities importance.
+It is currently ruled by his son.

 ## Others